Railways in Chilliwack

 The date for compliance for all crossings is January 1, 2028.
 The prime directive is to improve safety at rail/road grade crossings in terms of surface condition, signage, sightlines, geometry and circuitry.

-CN Rail has completed works necessary to meet requirements.
-Southern Railway is currently working completing necessary works to be compliant.
+CN Rail has completed the necessary works to meet requirements.
+Southern Railway is currently working on completing the necessary works to be compliant.

 Upcoming Works